microsoft/sca-fuzzer/README.md

 See our ~~[Technical Report]~~ (under construction) for details.

-**Origin**: This is an independently developed and much improved fork of [SCA-Fuzzer from Microsoft](https://github.com/microsoft/sca-fuzzer).
+**Origin**: This is an independently developed and improved fork of [SCA-Fuzzer from Microsoft](https://github.com/microsoft/sca-fuzzer).

 # Getting Started